“Need Him in the Next Ad”: South Africans Love Oom Wearing Checkers Sixty60 Onesie

 Source: UGC

 While Checkers Sixty60 is mostly loved by the little ones, it seems there is no age limit to its fans.
-A TikTok video showed a grey-haired man wearing the teal-coloured onesie, entertaining the masses.
+A TikTok video showed a 69-year-old man wearing the teal-coloured onesie, entertaining the masses.

 The person behind the keyboard shared with humour and laughter: